The most beautiful film music to play on the piano

 We hear exquisite pieces throughout the soundtrack, such as the Nocturne No. 20 in C sharp minor - released posthumously - which we are inviting you to play here, the great Polonaise brillante in E flat major and the Waltz No. 3 in A minor, Opus 34 No. 2.
 Other than the works by Chopin, the sheet music for the soundtrack of The Pianist was written by the Polish composer Wojciech Kilar, including the piece "Moving to the Ghetto", which won him a César for the best film music in 2003.

-Polanski also made Adrien Brody practise playing the piano for four hours a day, until he was able to correctly perform passages from some of the most beautiful works by Chopin.
+Polanski also made Adrien Brody practice playing the piano for four hours a day until he was able to correctly perform passages from some of the most beautiful works by Chopin.

 10. Forrest Gump: Theme - Alan Silvestri

 In order to end our journey on a tender, positive note, let's talk about Forrest Gump, the multi-award-winning film directed by Robert Zemeckis, released in the United States in 1994 with Tom Hanks in the main role.
 Forrest, the hero from Alabama, a little slow of mind but with a big heart, unwillingly influences several decisive historical events in the United States of the 20th century.